statsig-io/docs/docs/statsig-warehouse-native/features/id-resolution.md

 # Configuring Project Level Identity Resolution [coming soon]
-To use Identity Resolution across experiments in your project, you will need a lookup table that maps the logged-out identifier to a userID.
+To use Identity Resolution across experiments in your project, you will need a lookup table that maps the logged-out identifier to a user ID.
 This table can be configured by setting up an Entity Property and setting it as an Identity Resolution source.
 ![image](https://github.com/statsig-io/docs/assets/31516123/8b822870-0807-436c-9e84-b9ce4f2e7317)

 You will be able to configure a project level default Identity Resolution source (and optionally override this on an experiment).

-If you want to use a Statsig SDK to populate this table, you can log an event (like a "Signup" event that has both the anononymousID and the userID on the same event.
+If you want to use a Statsig SDK to populate this table, you can log an event (like a "Signup" event that has both the logged-out identifier and the user ID on the same event.
 Events sent via the Statsig SDK are written into your warehouse - and you can configure an Identity Resolution source on top of that using something like this -
 ![image](https://github.com/statsig-io/docs/assets/31516123/6b2a3d0e-a1ad-446b-a604-43dd050f05fa)